nicklafferty/craftycody/content/crafts/diy-floating-bathroom-shelves.md

 The space above the vanity was looking a little barren.
 We removed the light and had recessed lighting installed instead, so we were left with a big, blank wall that now has a singular mirror on it.
 I wanted to get some greenery in there, but there was no place to put potted plants or anything else for that matter sans hanging something.

-Lightbulb: shelving.
+Lightbulb: shelving!
 I had spare plywood from the shelf I made for our pantry and I've always liked how corner shelves look.
 Time to experiment!

 ## Supplies: